-For over 20 years, the Fairtrade label has been reassuring consumers that the products they buy give a fair price to farmers in developing countries.
+For over 20 years, the Fairtrade label has been reassuring consumers that the products they buy give a fair price to farmers and growers in developing countries.
 From bananas and coffee, to cotton and gold, the Fairtrade Foundation in the UK now certifies over 6,000 different products.
 Its distinctive logo is recognised by an amazing 93% of the British public.

 But with the proliferation of alternative certification schemes, and uncertainty over how the Fairtrade Premium is spent, you might be wondering how fair Fairtrade really is.
-Let’s look more closely at this famous labelling scheme and what the concept of fairly traded really means, especially when it comes to the fashion industry.
+Let’s look more closely at this well-known labelling scheme and what the concept of fairly traded really means, especially when it comes to the fashion industry.

 What Is Fairtrade?